The vision of Spark of Hope Foundation is to deliver hope to the people of Baja California, Mexico through hands-on service from ordinary people.

 Kim Christensen co-founded Spark of Hope Foundation.
 She has been on 40+ service trips and helped in pre-trip planning for over 60 service trips since 2001.
 Kim was instrumental in helping Spark of Hope Foundation transition from its initial focus on Youth Service Trips to the current Family Service Trips.
 She is actively involved in Spark of Hope Foundation as its treasurer and secretary.
 Kim graduated with a Bachelor’s degree from Brigham Young University in English.
 She is the mother of 4 boys, a beautiful daughter in law and has 3 grandsons and 1 granddaughter.

 Mirna Mora has been involved with Spark of Hope Foundation since 2004.
 She is known as the “Angel of Tijuana” to those who have worked with her over the years.
-Mirna works year round to identify those who are in need of service.
-Her work begins weeks prior to each service trip to prepare projects, fiestas, visits to orphanages, and so much more.
-Mirna also guides the legal processes in Mexico to get permits, pay taxes, and work with government agencies.
+For 15 years, Mirna worked year round to identify those who are in need of service and in organizing fiestas, visits to orphanages, and so much more.
+Mirna is a trusted advisor who provides direction with legal processes in Mexico to get permits, pay taxes, and work with government agencies.
 Mirna is an attorney, a wife and a mother to 2 boys.
 Her love of people and commitment to service has blessed the people of Tijuana and so many lives in the United States.
-We have a deep love and appreciation for all Mirna does for Spark of Hope Foundation.
+We have a deep love and appreciation for all Mirna has done and does for Spark of Hope Foundation.

 Robert S. Conlee is Chairman of the Board of Modere in Springville, UT.
 Prior to joining Modere, Robert was a senior executive at Nu Skin Enterprises and Xango LLC.
 Concurrent with serving on the Spark of Hope board, Mr. Conlee also serves as a board advisor to the Salt Lake City based Blue Chip Group company.
 Robert has a bachelor’s degree in Japanese from Brigham Young University and a master’s degree in business administration from Temple University.
 He was elected to the Board in 2009.